GlideAngle/CIVL-GAP/README.md

 this repository for producing the GAP annex (Section 7a) PDF document and retire the existing `*.docx` source document.
 I would transfer ownership of this repository to the [FAI-CIVL](https://github.com/FAI-CIVL) organization on github.
-This is how I propose changes to the GAP annex would then work:
+This is how I propose the process of making changes to the GAP annex would then work:

 The repository remains public.
 Anyone finding a small problem such as a typo can raise an issue or make a pull request with the correction.
 For more